 Taxpayers seeking to minimize any new tax liability should contact their tax professional as soon as possible to discuss potential strategies.
 For more information about how this legislation may affect you personally, contact your AGH tax professional or Eric Thummel using the information below.

 NOTE: Any advice contained in this material is not intended or written to be tax advice, and cannot be relied upon as such, nor can it be used for the purpose of avoiding tax penalties that may be imposed by the IRS or states, or promoting, marketing or recommending to another party any transaction or matter addressed herein.

-Eric joined the firm in 2008, bringing almost a decade of prior public accounting experience.
-He leads the firm’s construction team and also has experience serving clients in a variety of other industries, including agribusiness, hospitality, retail, distribution, service and manufacturing.
+Eric has more than 20 years of public accounting experience and leads the firm’s construction industry team.
 His experience goes well beyond providing compliance services.
 Eric assists closely held, family owned and private equity clients with tax saving strategies, multi-state taxation, complex income allocations, succession planning, and mergers and acquisitions.

 Eric attended Wichita State University where he earned his bachelor’s in accounting and a master’s of professional accountancy.
 He is a certified public accountant who serves as president on the board of the Greater Wichita Area Construction Financial Management Association chapter.
 He’s also a member of the Agribusiness Council of Wichita, the Kansas Livestock Association, the KSCPA and the AICPA.